sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 ### Theoretical Foundation and Advantages

 The core principle behind ALiBi lies in *temporal relevance*—a systematic adjustment of attention values based on the positional distance between queries and keys.
-This mechanism introduces an inductive *recency bias*, which brings several advantages:
+This mechanism introduces an inductive *recency bias*, which has several advantages:

 - **Proportional Penalties**: ALiBi applies penalties to attention scores based on the distance between tokens, with closer tokens receiving lower penalties and more attention.
 - **Enhanced Focus on Proximity**: The method imposes stronger penalization on distant token relationships, naturally biasing the model toward more relevant, nearby tokens.